 You’re now going to ensure that you kill something with all that firepower.
 If you take one and it dies or misses the enemy goes unscathed.
 Or take two Basilisks and a Manticore.
 They are not the same unit but they both overlap in their roles on the battlefield.

 If you take three you have room for failure.
 One can miss, one can fail to wound and the third might get the job done.

 The same idea should be applied to other units in the Astra Militarum;

 - Leman Russ – Tank Commanders are a staple of mine

 - Infantry – you’ll be taking a lot of infantry usually anyway.
 But if you have 60+ Guardsmen you have a lot of guys to hold Objectives all over the battlefield

-- Bullgryns – I usually take 2 squads of 3 to ensure I can cover my own battle lines with some heavy muscle – if you take one the enemy might just avoid it the whole game
+- Bullgryns – take 2 squads of 3 to ensure you can cover your own battle lines with some heavy muscle – if you take one the enemy might just avoid it the whole game

 - Heavy Weapons Teams – this idea becomes most apparent when you take a single heavy weapon in a squad of ten, that weapon will probably do nothing – especially if it is moving about and receiving -1 to Hit Rolls.
-Take three instead as a Heavy Weapons Team
+Take three instead – as a single Heavy Weapons Team

 If it doesn’t need glue – don’t glue it!

 Thanks to BigBear01 on Reddit for this.
 If it does not need glue to hold it on and its a gear or weapon option then consider not glueing it.
 The number of combinations the Astra Militarum can get is pretty good.